Salcido Talks Wave Energy at Golden Gate Event

 "The coastal states evaluated in the article exhibit enthusiasm for moving toward a model of sustainability, with renewable ocean energy a hopeful contender for stardom in the coming clean energy transformation," she writes in the article.

 Salcido is the director of the Global Center for Business & Development's Sustainable Development Institute and the director of the J.D.
-Environmental Law Concentration at Pacific McGeorge.
+Environmental Law Concentration at McGeorge.